rust-gamedev/rust-gamedev.github.io/content/blog/survey-02/index.md

 If you are interested in helping us out, we are always looking for new editors and contributors.
 Just leave us a message on Discord or GitHub.

 Again, thank you very much for your feedback.
 Rebooting the newsletter was a big ordeal for us, and we are happy to see such an active interest in the community.
+We hope that we can continue to provide you with a newsletter you enjoy.

+Until next time!

 ~ The Rust GameDev Newsletter Team, and Jan Hohenheim in particular